 The 25 million-year-old lake is on the edge of environmental catastrophe and if certain measures are not taken, it might disappear just like the Aral Sea.

-What would be lost if Lake Baikal were to go the way of the Aral Sea?
-Holding 20% of all unfrozen surface fresh water on Earth, Lake Baikal is unlike other deep lakes in that it contains dissolved oxygen right down to the lake floor.
+What would be lost in the extreme case if – hypothetically – Lake Baikal were to go the way of the Aral Sea?
+Holding one-fifth of Earth’s unfrozen fresh water, Lake Baikal is unlike other deep lakes in that it contains dissolved oxygen right down to the lake floor.

 Most of Lake Baikal’s 2,000-plus species of plants and animals are found nowhere else in the world.
 Scientists believe up to 40 per cent of the lake’s species haven’t been described yet.
 Species endemic to Lake Baikal have evolved over tens of thousands, perhaps millions, of years.

-Scientists aren’t sure how these seals originally got into Lake Baikal.
+Lake Baikal’s rich and unique biodiversity includes species like the Baikal seal, also known as nerpa.
+It’s the only mammal indigenous to Lake Baikal.
+In fact, scientists aren’t sure how these seals originally got into Lake Baikal.
 There are two primary hypotheses concerning this question, which you can read about here.

 Bottom line: Russia’s Lake Baikal – located in southern Siberia – is the world’s oldest and deepest lake.
 It provides a home for over 2,000 endemic species.
 Controversy surrounds construction of hydropower stations on a river that feeds the lake.